kulsoomzahra/poll_app/README.md

 <li>vote in existing polls</li>
 <li>view poll results</li>
 <br>
-This app can be integrated with any educational firm , enterprise , customer review sites etc to know their opinion/feedback.
+This app can be integrated with any educational firm, enterprise, customer review sites etc to know the opinion/feedback of their auidence.

 # Setting it up